Post By RelatedRelated Post

 Tall fescue (Festuca arundinacea)

 Tall fescue is durable utility grass with a deep root system that enables it to tolerate drought and heat, Tall fescue is a durable utility grass.
 The older, wide-bladed forage types are no longer a good choice for lawns.
 Choose improved Tall fescues known as “turf-type.”
-These denser, finer-leaved, darker turf-types are more resistant to diseases and insects.
+These denser, fine-leaved, darker turf-types are more resistant to diseases and insects.

 Drawbacks: In northern regions and areas of shade, Tall fescues are prone to thin out and form clumps, which requires overseeding.
-A bunchgrass with minimal rhizomes, Tall fescue makes a fairly weak sod, and is slow to recover from injury.
+A bunchgrass with minimal rhizomes, Tall fescue makes a fairly weak sod and is slow to recover from injury.

 Fine fescue (Festuca species)

 While genetically different, species in this genus—Chewings, Creeping Red, and Hard fescue—share some similar characteristics, and except for Creeping Red fescue, which has rhizomes, fescues are bunchgrasses.
-All species in this genus create fine textured, dense, upright, good-looking, dark green turf, and mix well with bluegrasses and Perennial rye.
+All species in this genus create fine-textured, dense, upright, good-looking, dark green turf, and mix well with bluegrasses and Perennial rye.
 All also grow well in acidic soils and shade.
 The most drought and shade tolerant of the cool-season grasses, these three do not require much fertilizer.
 Many fescues are also endophyte-enhanced, and when added to other grasses, increase both their disease and pest resistance.